jkresner/focusd/fxt/set/ptt/in/d_1807attend.md

 > The accused is charged with ‘use carriage service to threaten serious harm', Section 474.15 (2) of the Criminal Code Act 1995 and issued with a court attendance notice.

-> If the offence is proven, police request that the court make an order pursuant to section 134 (1) & (2) of the Law Enforcement (Powers and Responsibilities) Act 2002, to present to nearest police station to enable the accused' photograph, ﬁngaprints and palm prints to be taken.
+> If the offence is proven, police request that the court make an order pursuant to section 134 (1) & (2) of the Law Enforcement (Powers and Responsibilities) Act 2002, to present to nearest police station to enable the accused' photograph, fingerprints and palm prints to be taken.

 > All legislative requirements under Law Enforcement (Powers and Responsibilities) Act 2002 were adhered to at all times during this investigation.